alexkarezin/jabref-wiki/Donations.md

 Alternatively, visit [our sponsors](http://www.jabref.org/#backing).

-In case you want to donate regularly, please visit http://www.jabref.org/donations.
+In case you want to **donate regularly**, please visit http://www.jabref.org/donations.

 If any reader donated 5$, the developers would only have to invest their free time and not any material goods for JabRef development.